-To the Members of DB Realty Limited
+To the Members of D B Realty Limited

-Report on the Standalone Financial Statements
+Report on the Audit of Standalone Ind AS Financial Statements

-We have audited the accompanying standalone financial statements of D B RealtyLimited ("the Company") which comprise the Balance Sheet as at March 312016 the Statement of Profit and Loss (including Other Comprehensive Income) the Statement ofChanges in Equity and the Statement of Cash Flows for the year then ended and notes to theStandalone Ind AS Financial Statements including significant accounting policiesand other explanatory information (hereinafter summary of referred to as "StandaloneInd AS Financial Statements").
+We have audited the accompanying Standalone Ind AS Financial Statements of D B RealtyLimited ("the Company") which comprise the Balance Sheet as at March 31 2019the Statement of Profit and Loss (including Other Comprehensive Income) the Statement ofChanges in Equity and the Statement of Cash Flows for the year then ended and notes to theStandalone Ind AS Financial Statements including significant accounting policiesand other explanatory information (hereinafter summary of referred to as "StandaloneInd AS Financial Statements").

 Basis for Qualified Opinion